 I think it’s really interesting and I think that the people who are enrolling lately are just fascinating to me.
 They have so much experience and are going to build this in because they see the value of it.
 It’s really different than when it started.

 Robyn: Another change I’ve noticed in the conversation is that the conversation used to be about what coaching is.
-There was really a lot of attention on what it is and what it isn’t.
+There was really a lot of attention to what it is and what it isn’t.
 Like, is it therapy?
 Is it counseling?
-Is it trainings and mentoring?
+Is it training and mentoring?
 What actually is coaching?

 Now I’m seeing people are still interested in that, particularly if they’re new and they’re coming into the field new, but the conversation now is more about how it doesn’t really matter what it is.
 It can fit anywhere.
 It can be very flexible.